TheImagingSource/tiscamera/doc/pages/timestamps.rst

 PTS
 ===

-The presentation timestamp is a gstreamer internal timestamp that references a gstclock which is associated with the start of a gstreamer stream.
-These timestamps are automatically created by gstreamer and describe the time the buffer was emitted by the tcamsrc.
+The presentation timestamp is a GStreamer internal timestamp and references a gstclock which is associated with the start of a GStreamer stream.
+These timestamps are automatically created by GStreamer and describe the time the buffer was emitted by the tcamsrc.

 Capture Time
 ============